-- The subsidy standards must provide the smallest number of bedrooms needed to house a family without overcrowding. - The subsidy standards must be consistent with space requirements under housing quality standards. - The subsidy standards must be applied consistently for all families of like size and composition. - A child who is temporarily away from home because of placement in foster care is considered a member of the family in determining the family unit size. - A family that consists of a pregnant woman (with no other persons) must be treated as a two-person family. - Any live-in aide (approved by the PHA to reside in the unit to care for a family member who is disabled or is at least 50 years of age) must be counted in determining the family unit size. - Unless a live-in aide resides with a family, the family unit size for any family consisting of a single person must be zero- or one-bedroom unit as determined under the PHA subsidy standard.
+- The subsidy standards must provide the smallest number of bedrooms needed to house a family without overcrowding. - The subsidy standards must be consistent with space requirements under housing quality standards. - The subsidy standards must be applied consistently for all families of like size and composition. - A child who is temporarily away from home because of placement in foster care is considered a member of the family in determining the family unit size. - A family that consists of a pregnant woman (with no other persons) must be treated as a two-person family.

+- Any live-in aide (approved by the PHA to reside in the unit to care for a family member who is disabled or is at least 50 years of age) must be counted in determining the family unit size. - Unless a live-in aide resides with a family, the family unit size for any family consisting of a single person must be zero- or one-bedroom unit as determined under the PHA subsidy standard.

-MMPHA Uses the Following Guidelines to Determine Bedroom Size
+MMPHA Uses the Following Guidelines to Determine Bedroom Size 18 years old and older receives their own bedroom.

 - 1- One Bedroom:

-- > Single Individual,
+- ➢ Single Individual,

-- ➤ Single Person with One Child under age 4
+- Single Person with One Child under age 4

 - Couple with No Children

 - 2- Two Bedroom:

-- ➤ Handicapped or Elderly individual who requires a live in caretaker;
+- > Handicapped or Elderly individual who requires a live in caretaker.

-- ➤ Single parent with One Child age 4 or older regardless of sex;
+- Single parent with One Child aged 4 or older regardless of sex.

-- ➤ Single parent with Two Children same sex;
+- Single parent with Two Children same sex.

-- ➤ Single parent with Three Children one under age 4;
+- Single parent with Three Children one underage 4.

-- ➤ Couple with One Child;
+- ➢ Couple with One Child.

-- ➤ Couple with Two Children same sex;
+- > Couple with Two Children same sex.